-- The proposed Development Code changes are consistent with feedback received and recommendations of Phase I of The Hill Community Engagement project. - The Hill Neighborhood Steering Committee, a City Council-appointed committee, reviewed and endorsed the proposed changes. - The regulations presented seek to preserve the character of The Hill, as recommended by the Land Use Plan.
+- The proposed Development Code changes are consistent with feedback received from the community and recommendations of Phase I of The Hill Community Engagement project. - The Hill Neighborhood Steering Committee, a City Council-appointed committee, reviewed and endorsed the proposed changes. - The regulations presented seek to preserve the character of The Hill, as recommended by the Land Use Plan and further confirmed by the community. - The Planning and Zoning Commission unanimously recommended approval to the Mayor and Members of City Council for the revisions to the Hill Area Residential (HR-1) zoning district.